GSA/open-gsa-redesign/_apidocs/sam-entity-extracts-api.md

    * This extract contains the same information as the Entity Management FOUO Data package with the addition of data elements which are classified as Sensitive.
    * The monthly extract is published on the first Sunday of the month and contains all active registrations plus registrations with an expiration date within the past 6 months.
    * The daily extract is an incremental file which is published 5 days a week (Tuesday – Saturday) and contains all new, updated, and deactivated registrations since the previous daily file.
-   * End user needs to create system account with sensitive access roles and procure an API_KEY to access these extracts.
+   * End user needs to create a system account with sensitive access roles and procure an API_KEY to access these extracts.
    * Daily ASCII (Default): SAM_SENSITIVE_DAILY_V2_YYYYMMDD.ZIP<br />
      Daily UTF-8: SAM_SENSITIVE_UTF-8_DAILY_V2_YYYYMMDD.ZIP<br />
      Monthly ASCII (Default): SAM_SENSITIVE_MONTHLY_V2_YYYYMMDD.ZIP<br />